MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

 ## Manipulate holograms

-To place a 3D model from one of your bins, follow these steps.
+To place a 3D object from one of your bins, follow these steps.

-1. Air tap a 3D model to add it to the real world.
+1. Air tap a 3D object to add it to the real world.
 It appears in front of the Step card in your world.

 1. Raise your hand in the ready gesture and gaze at the model to preview it.
 To place a model, you must look at the model **and** put your hand up into the ready position.
 You'll know that the model is in a preview state when the 3D controls appear around it.